nsaquino/admin-dashboard/README.md

 By the end of this project, I would have proved that I'm capable of:
 - Using Grid to build the content layout
-- Using Flex to place work with content flow
+- Using Flex to place keep the content flow
 - Working with both Grid and Layout as I need them
 - Applying differnt intermediate HTML and CSS concepts when the need arises.